chaoss/wg-evolution/implementations/README.md

 $ pip install perceval
 ```

-(check at the begining of each notebook just in case more modules need to be installed).
+(check at the beginning of each notebook just in case more modules need to be installed).

 Clone this repository and change directory to where this notebook resides: